val7304/flashcards/readme_ci.md

 - Security scanning
 - Artifact generation

-The project structure and CI scripts are designed to be easily portable to:
+The project structure and CI scripts are designed to be easily transferable in order to perform other scenarios on others CI/CD platforms
-- Jenkins
-- GitLab CI
-- Azure DevOps

-No deployment or publishing occurs on this branch.
+> No deployment or publishing occurs on this branch.

 ---